-This page tracks partnerships, as well as research and policy insights arising from deep engagement with human rights during International Year of Artisanal Fisheries and Aquaculture 2022.
+This page tracks partnerships, as well as research and policy insights arising from deep engagement with human rights during International Year of Artisanal Fisheries and Aquaculture 2022 and beyond.

 Explore key dates so far